An improved uncertainty principle for functions with symmetry: Introduction

-Tao \cite{Tao} used the uncertainty theorem of Theorem \ref{Hugo} to obtain a novel proof of the Cauchy--Davenport theorem, a seminal result in additive combinatorics \cite{TaoVu}.
+Tao \cite{Tao} used the uncertainty principle of Theorem \ref{Hugo} to obtain a novel proof of the Cauchy--Davenport theorem, a foundational result in additive combinatorics \cite{TaoVu}.
 In some cases we can strengthen this theorem; see Section \ref{Eddard}.